-The North Dakota State Superintendent of Public Instruction provides advice and assistance for school districts in interpreting and complying with state and federal laws and regulations that affect public education.
-The superintendent drafts and communicates state education policy, and works to increase educational opportunity.
+The North Dakota State Superintendent of Public Instruction works to transform education in North Dakota by fostering a culture of success.
+She drafts and communicates state education policy, and provides advice and assistance for school districts in interpreting and complying with state and federal laws and regulations that affect public education.

 The superintendent’s duties include oversight of elementary and secondary education, school approval, development of content standards, and assessments of student progress.
 The superintendent regulates the credentialing of administrators, counselors, and other education specialists.
 She is in charge of implementing a uniform system for accounting, budgeting, and reporting of school district data, and for publishing annual reports on school finance and employee compensation.